 "Keeping the embellishment trend going, feather-trimmed pieces are popular this winter and will continue into spring!
 Whether it's a full statement dress or simple touch in accessories, our customer is loving the strong statement it gives." — Stephanie Kennedy, merchandising director at Revolve

 "The weather may have turned glum and grey, but that doesn’t mean we need to look the part.
-Coats get an energetic boost this season in vibrant colors across all types and silhouettes.
-From colorful puffer coats to lush and plush faux fur, there’s a style for everyone.
+Coats get an energetic boost this season in vibrant colours across all types and silhouettes.
+From colourful puffer coats to lush and plush faux fur, there’s a style for everyone.
 This trend even applies to office-ready looks with statement-making tailored wool coats." — Kate Bellman, senior managing fashion editor at Nordstrom

-"Knee-high boots have been trending but my favorite iteration of this is the cowboy boot.
+"Knee-high boots have been trending but my favourite iteration of this is the cowboy boot.
 I love pairing them with straight-leg jeans — tucked in — and an oversized blazer for a Western-inspired look." — Arielle Siboni, ready-to-wear fashion director at Bloomingdale’s

 Fair Isle sweaters

 "Fair Isle knitwear has had a modern update this season from brands such as Junya Watanabe, Khaite, Lisa Yang, and Jil Sander.
-We also love the colorful options from Bernadette, Molly Goddard, and Caro Editions.
+We also love the colourful options from Bernadette, Molly Goddard, and Caro Editions.
 They are the perfect addition to your winter wardrobe." — Liane Wiggins, head of womenswear at MatchesFashion

 "Coming in as a quiet remedy to the comparatively OTT '00s trend wave of the past few seasons, the minimalist late-'90s aesthetic is on the rise.
-Black, gray, muted neutrals, and blue denim are key for this look — prepare to counter the minis you’ve been collecting with ankle-skimming longline skirts." — Celenie Seidel, senior womenswear editor at Farfetch
+Black, grey, muted neutrals, and blue denim are key for this look — prepare to counter the minis you’ve been collecting with ankle-skimming longline skirts." — Celenie Seidel, senior womenswear editor at Farfetch

 "I am gravitating towards lots of texture this winter — a shearling bag is a great way to make a statement with an added element of warmth and fun.
 I love the shoulder bag from Jacquemus and top-handle bag from DeMellier — both elevate any outfit, making it winter-chic." — Jodi Kahn, VP of luxury fashion at Neiman Marcus